 Knowledge acquired outside the higher education system can also be recognized.
 A common example is the recognition of one or more internships through proof of relevant vocational training.
-For detailed information on the recognition process and the link to the application forms, please refer to the website of the KIT department.
+For detailed information on the recognition process and the link to the application forms, please refer to the KIT department website.